DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/01-overview-nodrupal.md

 Note: the domicile design with three layout columns highlighted in yellow

 -------------
-## Abstract the Design to a Wireframe
+## Abstract the Design to a Sketch

 <!-- .slide: data-background-image="assets/domicile-wireframe.png" -->
 <!-- .slide: data-background-position="top left" -->